How to fit a carpet

 In the days after fitting...

-You may find that your carpets sheds some fibres which is perfectly normal.
+Whether you fit your carpet yourself or hire a professional, you might find that your carpet sheds some fibres.
+This is totally normal.
 Regular vacuuming, daily if possible during the first few weeks, will solve this issue.
 A vacuum cleaner fitted with a beater bar and/or brushes is recommended for cut pile carpets and one without a beater bar or brushes is best for loop pile carpets.

 Once the carpet is fitted, there may be a slight odour which may be caused by the carpet or the underlay.
 This is called "off-gassing" and is due to chemicals called volatile organic compounds (VOCs) used in household items such as carpet adhesive, paint, and pressed-wood furniture.
 They evaporate at room temperature, which is why your carpet begins to smell once it is laid in your house.